Solarize: A Grassroots Solar Revolution!

 Making Rooftop Solar Power Easy and Affordable

 Solarize is a highly successful model for expanding solar power on homes and businesses.
-It was pioneered in Portland, Oregon in 2009 and has been spreading across North Carolina since 2013.
+It was pioneered in Portland, Oregon in 2009.
 The Solarize model is endorsed by the U.S. Department of Energy, which has published A Solarize Guidebook to help communities start Solarize programs.

 Solarize programs are usually sponsored by nonprofit organizations in partnership with one or more commercial solar installation companies.
 Learn more here about how Solarize programs work.

-Solarize programs in North Carolina have helped nearly 500 homes and businesses go solar.
+Solarize programs in North Carolina sponsored by NC WARN and others helped nearly 500 homes and businesses go solar between 2013 and 2016.
 To see a list of past Solarize programs in North Carolina, visit our Locations page.
 There are no current programs, but when new ones begin, we will post them on that page.
 Or email us to be put on a list to receive Solarize updates.

 If there is no Solarize program in your area, don’t worry!
 It is still possible to go solar affordably.
 Just read our Tips for Going Solar and contact one of the vetted solar installers listed there.
 The installers will give you a free assessment and proposal.